Save Tangle Lakes!Enjoy It Now, Protect It For the Future!

 If the hopes of foreign mineral exploration companies and investors come true, a large-scale industrial mine would be developed in the region.
 Such a mine would significantly damage wildlife habitats and other renewable resources that Alaskans value so much.

-How a State Wildlife Refuge Would Help
+How a State Game Refuge Would Help

-State wildlife refuges give important wildlife areas, such as Tangle Lakes, extra protection.
+State game refuges give important wildlife areas, such as Tangle Lakes, extra protection.
 This is because in refuges, the Alaska Department of Fish and Game (ADFG) has the lead management role for fish and wildlife, human uses, and surface uses (although DNR continues to control subsurface uses).
 Under the current system, with DNR as the lead management agency, when a mining company such as Pure Nickel applies to the state for an exploration permit, ADFG’s role is extremely limited.
 The only requirements it can place on an exploration permit are with regard to fish-bearing waters.
 In a wildlife refuge, ADFG plays a much larger role in determining what happens to wildlife and wildlife habitats.

 Is the Tangle Lakes Region Truly That Important to Wildlife?